tguyet/medtrajectory_datagen/README.md

 # How to proceed

 * Download all the raw data available online
+  * In the `data` repository, run the script `load_opendata.py` to download and unzip open data in the repository
+  * Open data links may require user interactions to start the download, in this case, datasets have to be manually downloaded (use the links that will be provided by `load_opendata.py` script
+* Run the Notebooks to generate intermediary files
+  * Start by running the script `prepare_data.py` (ensute all the flags at the beginning of the script are set to True to generate all the required files)
+  * Each steps is details in corresponding Notebooks in the `Data_Analysis`repository
 * Run the script `create_nomenclature.py` to create the nomenclature part of the SNDS
-* Run the Notebooks to generate intermediary files
 * Move all the generated files in a repository corresponding to a simulation
 * Run the `simulation35.py` script to run the simulator based on Open Data